EQ eqctrl

 01 · LOAD

-Too heavy to load, so it gets skipped
+Too heavy to read, so it gets skipped

 02 · DRIFT

-A rules file, a lessons file, a corrections file: three files, same knowledge, different structures, drifting independently.
+A rules file, a lessons file, a corrections file.
+Same knowledge, three places, drifting apart.
 Two copies of anything will drift.

 03 · SILENCE